Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/re_engine/get_start.rst

 Limitation
 ----------

-We only support the ``match`` process in the hardware design, the return values should be a group of the start/end offset pairs if zero or more characters at the beginning of the string match the regular expression pattern.
+The ``match`` process is only supported in the hardware design, the return values should be a group of the start/end offset pairs if zero or more characters at the beginning of the string match the regular expression pattern.

 The difference between ``match`` and ``search`` can be explained as: